opendatasoft/ods-documentation-explore-api/source/includes/v2/_catalog.md

 Export datasets in an RDF format, using DCAT application specific to Germany.

-<aside>This export format is not available by default: contact OpenDataSoft for its activation.</aside>
+<aside>This export format is not available by default: contact Opendatasoft for its activation.</aside>

 ##### HTTP Request
 `GET /api/v2/catalog/exports/dcat_ap_de`